chanzuckerberg/miniwdl/README.md

 ## Contributing

 Feedback and contributions are welcome on this repository.
+Please:

+1. Send pull requests from a dedicated branch without unrelated edits
+2. Add appropriate tests to the automatic suite
+3. Use `make pretty` to reformat the code with [autopep8](https://github.com/hhatto/autopep8)
-Please send pull requests on a dedicated branch, and ensure their compatibility with this project's MIT license.
+4. Ensure compatibility with this project's MIT license

 The [Project board](https://github.com/chanzuckerberg/miniwdl/projects/1) is our up-to-date tracker.